RemiSlanina/compassio-api/ethics-models/sparks-lens.md

 ## Integration

-To apply this lens in Comp_assion API:
+To apply this lens in Compassio API:

 ```json
 {